Juan-Jones/earnonlinemoney/content/blog/what-is-ecommerce.md

 Despite its benefits, ecommerce comes with its set of challenges.

 * Security Concerns: Cybersecurity threats such as hacking, phishing, and data breaches are significant concerns for online businesses and consumers.
 * Competition: The ease of entry into the ecommerce market has led to intense competition, making it challenging for new businesses to stand out.
-Therefore, it's essential to develop [social media monetization strategies]{{< relref "social-media-monetization" >}}.
+Therefore, it's essential to develop social media monetization strategies.
 * Logistics and Shipping: Managing logistics and shipping efficiently, especially for global deliveries, can be complex and costly.
 * Customer Trust: Building and maintaining customer trust is crucial, as online transactions lack the personal touch of in-store shopping.